nilanki-saha/LMS/README.md

 # LMS
-Creating a module of library management system
+Created a module of library management system